Lighthouses of the Bahamas

 - Egg Island

 view may show station buildings.
-Darlene Chisholm visited the island in 2013 and reported that the light did not appear to be active.
+The Chisholms visited the island in 2013 and reported that the light was not active.
 A developer has plans to build a golf resort on the island.
 Located at the highest point of the

 island, off the northwestern tip of Eleuthera.
 Site status unknown.
 ARLHS